Pricing

 Toast

-What are Automatic Gratuities?
+What are automatic gratuities?

-Automatic gratuities can be a restaurant’s way of making sure their service staff is treated fairly when it comes time to tip.
-Traditionally, they are implemented for large parties, because serving a larger table can be like serving more than eight tables at the same time.
-It's extra work on the server, and the automatic gratuity ensures servers earn a set tip amount to avoid getting short-changed for the level of effort put into service for the party, especially if the bill gets split up.
-But as mentioned above, many restaurants are finding that this system works for parties of all sizes.
+This charge can be a restaurant’s way of making sure their service staff is treated fairly when it comes time to tip.
+Traditionally, automatic gratuity policies are implemented for large parties, because serving a larger table requires extra work on the restaurant server.
+The auto gratuity ensures servers earn a set tip amount to avoid getting short-changed for the level of effort put into service for the party.

 1. If service charges are being distributed to employees, the IRS generally treats them as non-tipped wages.